 NEW FORMAT FOR STUY PA BULLETIN (NEWSLETTER)

 Our Stuy PA Bulletin will transition to a new format.
 Parents will receive a PA Newsletter mailed to their home addresses four times during the school year.
-The first Newsletter should arrive during the first week of October 2015.
+The second Newsletter should arrive in mid December.
 The PA Executive Board made this decision due to the outdated nature of print information, as well as the costs involved.
 E-news and Online websites have been able to deliver timely and effective communication for our Stuy community.
 Please note there will no longer be advertisements offered in the newsletter.

 The office of the Manhattan Borough President Gale A.Brewer has awarded Stuyvesant High School a $150,000 Capital Grant - the grant will allow the PA to undertake a much needed upgrade to the sound system in the school auditorium, along with other improvements!
 In addition, Council Member Chin was able to allocate an additional $100,000 to for the purpose of a theater renovation.